 Senior Living Design Practices: What Covid Has Taught Us.

-by Christine Castaldo, AIA, Sr. Project Architect, Market Square Architects
+by Christine Castaldo, AIA, Director of Housing, Market Square Architects

 COVID Changed the Ways We Think About Senior Living Communities.